LeoTsui/CS259D_Notes_HW/notes/An_Examination_of_User_Behavior_for_Re-Authentication.md

     * To design an accurate, classification system for detecting outliers (e.g., intruders) in high dimensional temporal sequence data when the amount of data per user is limited
 * Goal
     1. Detect insiders pretending to be other insiders;
-    2. Detect outsiders pretending to be insiders;
+    1. Detect outsiders pretending to be insiders;
-    3. Discriminate users in a pair–wise sense;
+    1. Discriminate users in a pair–wise sense;
-    4. Determine the sensitivity of user profiles on different hardware configurations;
+    1. Determine the sensitivity of user profiles on different hardware configurations;
-    5. Discriminate users when they are behaving in an identical manner;
+    1. Discriminate users when they are behaving in an identical manner;
-    6. Determine the degree of system's scalability and computational efficiency;
+    1. Determine the degree of system's scalability and computational efficiency;
-    7. Determine the strength of each data source (e.g., the mouse, keystrokes and GUI) individually and in combination;
+    1. Determine the strength of each data source (e.g., the mouse, keystrokes and GUI) individually and in combination;
-    8. Exploit granularity of the data to obtain a comprehensive feature space;
+    1. Exploit granularity of the data to obtain a comprehensive feature space;
-    9. Reduce the candidate feature space to a subset of most predictive features;
+    1. Reduce the candidate feature space to a subset of most predictive features;
-    10. Improve the accuracy measure when the amount of data per user dataset is limited.
+    1. Improve the accuracy measure when the amount of data per user dataset is limited.

 ## Multimodal Data Analysis

+* More than one data source
 * Combine sources at
     * Data level
         * Can miss on characteristics